bobbyiliev/101-linux-commands-ebook/ebook/en/content/056-the-shutdown-command.md

 # The `shutdown` command

-The `shutdown` command let you bring your system down in a secure way.
+The `shutdown` command lets you bring your system down in a secure way.
 When `shutdown` is executed the system will notify all logged-in users and disallow further logins.
-You habae the option to shut down your system immediatly or after a specific time.
+You have the option to shut down your system immediately or after a specific time.

 Only users with root (or sudo) privileges can use the `shutdown` command.

 ### Examples:

-1. Shut down your system immediatly:
+1. Shut down your system immediately:

 ```
 sudo shutdown now